Wednesdays at 6:15pm

 nen nen fu ri shin

-To submit names, use the below form.
+To submit names, use this form.
 While there is no cost for this service, donations to the temple are encouraged and appreciated.